PrismaLog/PrismaLog.github.io/index.md

 The idea behind PrismaLog is to use a simple time tracking application.
 Most applications try to cover the complete process with many functions or to combine the simple process into a smart design.
 This often leads to complex apps.

 With PrismaLog, the focus is on the simplest possible time recording with a clearly defined specification of a 3-level hierarchy.
 First the projects are defined, then the stories and then the tasks.
-Under this hierarchy, as many log entries as desired will be created for each task.
+In this hierarchy, as many log entries as desired will be created for each task.

 PrismaLog has been intentionally reduced to a few features.
 Reporting, analytics, invoicing, scheduling and many other tasks can be done with the exported data in other applications.